valasek/itf-taekwon-do/README.md

 Current version supports CZ only.

 # ToDo
-* Technical decription
+* Use SQLAlchemy
-* Usage description
+* Add technical and usage description
-* Internationalization
 * Internationalization